Conecuh Ridge Whiskey

-Conecuh Ridge Whiskey is a type of whiskey produced and officially marketed as "Clyde May's Alabama Style Whiskey" by Conecuh Ridge Distillery Inc. It is marketed as a high-quality aged moonshine whiskey which was produced illegally in Alabama during the mid to late 20th century.
-The brand was legalized by the moonshiner's son Kenny May.
+Conecuh Ridge Whiskey is an American distillery located in Alabama that was rebranded as Clyde May's Whiskey in 2017.
+It is a high-quality, high-proof, aged whiskey that is available as an Alabama-style whiskey, Straight Bourbon and Straight Rye whisky.
+Originally, it was produced illegally in Alabama during the mid-to-late 20th century by Clyde May, but the brand was legalized by Clyde's son, Kenny May, in 2001.

-In 2004 it was designated the official "State Spirit" of Alabama by legislative resolution.
+In 2004, it was designated the official "State Spirit" of Alabama by legislative resolution.
 Later the same year the brand's founder Kenny May was charged with several violations of Alabama liquor laws, to which he pleaded guilty.
 After a 15-month period during which the whiskey was unavailable for purchase, the brand ownership was restructured and production resumed.

 History

 The History of Conecuh Ridge Whiskey begins with Clyde May, a legendary Alabama moonshiner and bootlegger.
 After returning from World War II with a Purple Heart and a Bronze Star, Clyde May started to produce his own moonshine whiskey as a side hustle.
-From the 1950s to the 1980s Clyde managed to produce around 300 gallons a week in a still of his own design in the woods near Almeria, Alabama in Bullock County, southeast of Montgomery.
+From the 1950s to the 1980s, Clyde managed to produce around 300 gallons a week in a still of his own design in the woods near Almeria, Alabama in Bullock County, southeast of Montgomery.
 His product was known for its high quality relative to typical moonshine.
 According to his son, Kenny, the reason was his painstaking insistence on using the best equipment he could fabricate and taking extra steps during production to maintain the purity and quality of the product.
-While much of it was sold, unaged, as corn liquor, a certain amount would be casked in charred barrels with a couple of dried apples for flavor.
+While much of it was sold unaged as corn liquor, a certain amount would be casked in charred barrels with a couple of dried apples for flavor.
 This would be aged for about one year.
 Clyde claimed that the hot Alabama summers accelerated the effect of aging, requiring only one year instead of the minimum of two required for it to be called a Straight Bourbon.
 This would be bottled and given to friends and valued customers as "Christmas Whiskey".
 Always operating outside the state liquor laws, Clyde May served an 18-month sentence at Maxwell Air Force Base in 1973.
 He gave up his cell to the man who convicted him, Attorney General John N. Mitchell, who was convicted in 1974 on charges from the Watergate scandal.

-When Clyde May died in 1990 his son Kenny began looking for a way to honor his father's memory by producing legal whiskey from his recipe.
+When Clyde May died in 1990, his son, Kenny, began looking for a way to honor his father's memory by producing legal whiskey from his original recipe.
 Careful planning led to a production run of 4000 bottles of Conecuh Ridge in 2002.
 Though Conecuh Brands' offices were in Union Springs, the actual producer for its first batches was Kentucky Bourbon Distillers, Ltd. of Bardstown, Kentucky, overseen by master distiller Even Kulsveen.
 Under contract from Conecuh Brands they had a mash produced using Conecuh Ridge spring water trucked in from Alabama, had the product distilled, aged in oak barrels, and bottled, and returned it to Alabama for distribution.